sofia5/starwars-codetest/README.md

 # Definition of Done

 The task is complete when a proper list of the top 20 fattest characters are shown in the frontend to the user.
+The date should be provided from [swapi.dev](https://swapi.dev/).

 # Submitting the Test